How Trauma Affects the Brain and How Healing Can Begin

 Trauma and the Hippocampus: Why Memories Feel Fragmented

-The hippocampus is the part of the brain that organises memories and places them in time.
+The hippocampus is responsible for organising memories and placing them in time.
 Trauma disrupts this process, leaving memories fragmented or jumbled.
-This is why flashbacks after trauma can feel as though the event is happening now rather than in the past.
+This is why flashbacks after trauma can feel as if the event is happening now rather than in the past.

-Trauma therapy often uses psychoeducation to explain why memories can feel so intrusive.
+Trauma therapy often uses psychoeducation to explain why memories can feel intrusive.
 Understanding that the hippocampus has struggled to file the memory correctly can bring relief.
-Therapists then guide people through safe ways to process the memory, helping it take its proper place in the past.
+Therapists guide individuals through safe ways to process the memory, helping it take its proper place in the past.

 The Prefrontal Cortex After Trauma: Why Thinking Feels Harder

-The prefrontal cortex helps with clear thinking, decision-making, and emotional regulation.
-During trauma, this part goes quiet so that survival instincts can take over.
-While this is protective at the time, it can leave people struggling to concentrate or regulate emotions long after the trauma has ended.
+The prefrontal cortex is crucial for clear thinking, decision-making, and emotional regulation.
+During trauma, this part quiets down, allowing survival instincts to take over.
+While this is protective at the moment, it can leave individuals struggling to concentrate or regulate emotions long after the trauma has ended.

-In therapy, psychoeducation shows that difficulty focusing or making decisions is not a lack of ability but the brain staying in survival mode.
-Learning grounding techniques and practising emotional regulation exercises helps bring the prefrontal cortex back online.
+In therapy, psychoeducation shows that difficulty focusing or making decisions is not a lack of ability but rather the brain remaining in survival mode.
+Learning grounding techniques and practising emotional regulation exercises helps reactivate the prefrontal cortex.

 Stress Hormones and Trauma: Why Anxiety Lingers

-When trauma happens, the body releases stress hormones like adrenaline and cortisol.
-These prepare the body to fight, flee, or freeze.
-After trauma, these hormone levels may remain high, leaving the body restless, anxious, or unable to fully relax.
+When trauma occurs, the body releases stress hormones like adrenaline and cortisol.
+These hormones prepare the body to fight, flee, or freeze.
+After trauma, these hormone levels may remain elevated, leaving the body restless, anxious, or unable to relax fully.

 Psychoeducation helps explain why sleep feels difficult or why anxiety lingers, even years later.
-By understanding the role of stress hormones, people often stop blaming themselves for “not coping.”
-Trauma therapy then introduces techniques to regulate the nervous system, reduce cortisol, and support the body in returning to balance.
+By understanding the role of stress hormones, individuals often stop blaming themselves for “not coping.”
+Trauma therapy introduces techniques to regulate the nervous system, reduce cortisol, and support the body in returning to balance.

 Example: An adult who experienced childhood abuse may struggle with chronic anxiety and poor sleep.
 Learning that this comes from stress hormones rather than personal weakness can be deeply relieving.
 Therapy provides tools to calm the body so that rest becomes possible again.